 Europe from Renaissance to Revolution, 1450-1800

 The fifteenth to the eighteenth centuries in Europe are often claimed by historians to represent the transition between the medieval and modern worlds.
 Beginning with the Renaissance and Reformation in the sixteenth century, and ending with Revolution in the eighteenth century, the era was characterised by immense dynamism and upheaval in the cultural, religious and political spheres, bringing about the transformation of all levels of European society, not only the elites.
-Through lectures, tutorials and a particular emphasis on primary documents, students will examine not only the key events of this era, but also will delve below the surface to discuss the impact of these changes on the lives of ordinary men and women.
+Through lectures, tutorials and with a particular emphasis on primary documents, students will examine not only the key events of this era, but also will delve below the surface to discuss the impact of these changes on the lives of ordinary men and women.

 This course will examine some of the main events, people and transformations of the early modern age in a quest to discover whether this era marks the beginning of modernity.
 Topics covered in lectures and tutorials might include: the legacy of the medieval world; Renaissance art and architecture; religious change and war in the Reformation; the impact of the New World; the rise of science in the Enlightenment.

 Please note: this course is structured around three key periods: the Renaissance (Part 1), the Reformation (Part 2) and the Enlightenment (Part 3).
 Its structure reflects the focus on developing individual research skills and is delivered in blended and flexible format.

+In this course, face-to-face learning consists of Lectures and Tutorials, each 2 hours.
 Ongoing individual research and writing will be set for the non-contact weeks throughout semester.

 20 units in History at 1000 level or equivalent.

-Face to Face On Campus 2 hour(s) per Week for 7 weeks|
+Face to Face On Campus 2 hour(s) per Week for 7 Weeks

-Tutorial: for 2 hour(s) per Week for 6 weeks
+Face to Face On Campus 2 hour(s) per Week for 6 Weeks